-EMA is pleased to provide free training in EMA3D, MHARNESS, CADfix, and EMA3D for EMC.
+EMA is pleased to provide free training in EMA3D and MHARNESS.
 Please look at the demos below.
 In each case, EMA provides:

 - A document that lists every individual step and discussion of each procedure